dzz/beagle-historical/docs/modules/gfx/local_image.md

 from client.gfx.local_image import local_image
 ```

 a local_image represents a bitmap in system (non-gpu) memory.
-Local images ares used to load texture.
-A local_image would also be a suitable target downloading something you render on the gpu onto.
-See the texture class for more details.
+Local images are typically used to load pngs, etc. for use on the GPU as a texture.
+It is also possible to render images on the GPU and then 'download' them back into system memory for saving to disc etc.

 # usage